Volkswagen ID.3 electric: specs, price, details and release date

 Design and dimensions

-As an electric car doesn’t require large cooling ports, the focal point for the front of the ID.3 are its ‘interactive’ LED matrix headlights.
-One of the ‘party tricks’ of these lights is that to make the car ‘flutter its eyelids’ when the driver approaches.
+As an electric car doesn’t require large cooling ports, the focal point for the front of the most ID.3s are their ‘interactive’ LED matrix headlights.
+One of the ‘party tricks’ of these lights is to make the car ‘flutter its eyelids’ when the driver approaches.
 The headlights also feature Dynamic Light Assist main-beam control, which uses a camera on the windscreen to monitor the road and adjust the lights to avoid dazzling other motorists.

-Volkswagen has also announced that the ID.3 will feature the company’s new ID.
-Light technology, which uses an LED strip in the cabin convey information the driver.
-It says the ID.
+The ID.3 also features Volkswagen's new ID.
+Light technology, which uses an LED strip in the cabin to convey information to the driver.
+The ID.
 Light changes colour to show when the car is switched on and if it's locked or unlocked.
 Green indicates a fully charged battery, while red acts as a warning during braking.
-The LED strip will blink to recommend changing lanes, and also signal incoming phone calls.
+The LED strip will blink to recommend changing lanes, and also signal incoming phone calls

 The ID.3 is as long as a Golf, at 4.2 metres, and is 1.8 metres wide, 1.5 metres high and weighs 1,700kg.
 With a turning circle of 10.2 metres, it has been engineered to be easy to drive in urban environments.
 There’s also a special towing bracket incorporated in the rear bumper of the ID.3 for carrying bikes.